-(b) Financial credit risk :
+b.
+Financial credit risk :

 The Company's exposure to financial credit risk pertaining to bank deposits and other financial instruments was evaluated and monitored by the Company's treasury function.
-The Company only transacts with creditworthy counterparties and banks ; therefore, no significant financial credit risk was identified.
+The Company only transacts with creditworthy counterparties and banks; therefore, no significant financial credit risk was identified.
 The Company has no debt investments classified as measured at amortized cost or as measured at FVTOCI.

-(i) Credit concentration risk
+(a) Credit concentration risk

-The proportion of the accounts receivable from the ten largest customers to the total balance of accounts receivable as of December 31, 2022 and December 31, 2021 was 96.56% and 93.53%, respectively.
+The proportion of the accounts receivable from the ten largest customers to the total balance of accounts receivable as of December 31, 2023 and December 31, 2022 was 97.26% and 96.56%, respectively.
 The credit concentration risk associated with other accounts receivable is insignificant.

-- (ii) Measurement of expected credit losses - Accounts receivable : The Company uses the simplified approach to measure the expected credit losses of accounts receivable.
-Please refer to Note 6.4 for more information. - The criteria used to determine whether credit risk has increased significantly : None.
-The Company has no debt investments classified as measured at amortized cost or as measured at FVTOCI. - The Company has insured its financial assets by receivable insurance from insurance company to reduce the credit risk of financial assets.
+- (b) Measurement of expected credit losses - I.Accounts receivable: The Company uses the simplified approach to measure the expected credit losses of accounts receivable.
+Please refer to Note 6.4 for more information. - II.
+The criteria used to determine whether credit risk has increased significantly: None.
+The Company has no debt investments classified as measured at amortized cost or as measured at FVTOCI. - III.
+The Company has insured its financial assets by receivable insurance from insurance company to reduce the credit risk of financial assets.